jamesyang124/play-with-category-theory/chapter6.md

 The most general setting for a `free` object is in category theory, where one defines a functor, the free functor, that is the left adjoint to the forgetful functor.

+Informally, a free object over a set A can be thought of as being a "generic" algebraic structure over A

 #### Natural transformation

 Given categories `C`, `D`, two functors `F, G: C -> D` a natural transformation `$$α$$ : F -> G` and have the relationship as follows: